 Update Rendition Work List to current year and transfer information from received renditions to list.
+Receive and key rendition extension requests.

 Renditions of minerals, utilities, and other accounts worked by mineral appraiser and /or extension requests are faxed, mailed or emailed and the original filed in house.